DinikaShenal/RTR105/works/1lw_series/README.md

 ## The Contents of this folder

-<- "README.md" : This readme file contains the report about this lab work

-<- "arcsin.c" : This C file contains the main function of the code
+-> "README.md" : This readme file contains the report about this lab work -> "arcsin.c" : This C file contains the main function of the code -> "arcsine.txt" : This text file contains the Arcsine function and Recurrence Formulae